 □ □ Nutrient management plan covering each field within the

-management unit.
+management unit and a schedule item shown as required.

 □ □ Soil conservation or pasture management plan where the maximum

 soil loss on each field within the management unit does not exceed “T”.
+A schedule item indicating a cropping system meeting “T” is also required.

-□ □ A complete list of the BMPs developed to meet the requirements of the regulations
+□ □ A complete list of the proposed BMPs and/or schedule items developed to meet the requirements of the regulations along with the appropriate component data and requested measures and confirmation the BMPs meet the minimum standards of the RMP.

-□ □ □ Description of the BMPs the owner or operator agrees to

-implement (including geographic coordinate location, size, length,

-etc.) and confirmation the BMPs meet the minimum standards of the RMP.

-□ □ A schedule of implementation of the BMPs.
+□ □ A schedule of implementation of the required BMPs.

 N/A